 Adele’s life is changed when she meets Emma, a young woman with blue hair, who will allow her to discover desire, to assert herself as a woman and as an adult.
 In front of others, Adele grows, seeks herself, loses herself and ultimately finds herself through love and loss.

-Not knowing much about the film, except for hearing some people compare it to a feature length pornography film, I decided to give it a go and I’m glad I did.
+Not knowing much about the film, except for hearing some people compare it to a feature length pornography film, I decided to give it a go.
+And I’m glad I did!
+Blue Is The Warmest Colour is definitely going to stay with me for a long time.

 Thankfully I was able to find a website with subtitles as the film is in French from beginning to end, something I hadn’t realised at the start.
 Although, I don’t think I would’ve given it a chance had I known it would be in French.
 Certainly wouldn’t have started it at 11pm.
 However I feel the language added to the romance and raw emotion of the film.